Citizen Advisory Boards

 For more information, contact Town Clerk Mary Beth Tew at 919-365-3451 or email@example.com

-The Town of Wendell has six citizen advisory boards.
+The Town of Wendell has five citizen advisory boards.
 Each is unique in its size, meeting schedule and purpose; find meeting dates and times in the Town Calendar.
 The overall mission is the same: To make Wendell a place in which we can be proud to live, work, play and raise a family.
 Citizens who serve on these advisory boards perform a community service using their skills, interests and initiatives to make Wendell the “Small Town” with “Big Charm.”

 How to get involved: